-To export to reference management software in a RIS file format select the records you would like to be included in the reference list using the checkbox and click the Export citations button as shown below.
+Citations can also be exported to reference management software in a RIS file format.
+To export citations, select the records you would like to be included in the reference list using the checkbox and click the Export citations button as shown below.